 |Department:||Department of Chinese, Translation and Linguistics|

 |Programme:||Bachelor of Arts (Honours) in Linguistics and Language Technology|

 |Instructor:||Dr. Lun, Suen Caesar|

 Presidents -- United States -- Inaugural addresses.

-|Appears in Collections:||OAPS - Dept. of Chinese, Translation and Linguistics|
+|Appears in Collections:||OAPS - Dept. of Linguistics and Translation|

-Items in CityU IR are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in Digital CityU Collections are protected by copyright, with all rights reserved, unless otherwise indicated.